 There are many suppliers of Goddess jewellery selling the same products on the net.
-I wanted to concentrate on a couple that are offering something more unique.
+I wanted to concentrate on a couple that are offering something more unique at www.womanwisdom.com/store/pendants.html

-At www.womanwisdom.com/store/pendants.html you will discover handcrafted jewellery by artist Lela Florel.
+you will discover handcrafted jewellery by artist Lela Florel.
 Each piece comes on a card with its own poem.
-My personal favorite is Mother Earth.
+My personal favourite is Mother Earth.

 I also love the pendants on the site www.inside-bali-gallery.com where they combine sterling silver with beautifully carved bone and gemstones to make exquisite goddess pendants.